 Set List Show-Comedy Without a Net!

+Set List live at Telegraph Brewing Company on Saturday June 13th at 8pm.

-Set List: Top comedians are given outrageous, never-before-seen topics in the moment, and perform as if it was the material they meant to do.
-Both the comic and the audience see the topics for the first time on the onstage screen and thus begins the most exciting, edge-of-your seat stand-up show.
+Top comedians are given outrageous, never-before-seen topics in the moment, and perform as if it was the material they meant to do.
+Both the comic and the audience see the topics for the first time on the onstage screen and thus begins the most exciting, laugh-a-minute stand-up show.
+Set List: Stand-Up Without A Net is also a TV series in UK and Australia, and tours festivals worldwide, including Edinburgh, Melbourne, New York, Montreal, Austria, and Ireland.
+The show has run in seven countries worldwide.

+Set List is also a 60-episode web series on the Nerdist Channel on YouTube.

 Event Details